Download the PHP package keepsuit/laravel-opentelemetry without Composer

 OpenTelemetry is a collection of tools, APIs, and SDKs.
 Use it to instrument, generate, collect, and export telemetry data (metrics, logs, and traces) to help you analyze your software’s performance and behavior.

-This package allow to integrate OpenTelemetry in a Laravel application.
+This package allows you to integrate OpenTelemetry in a Laravel application.

 Installation